RocketChat/docs-old/5. Administrator Guides/Integrations/README.md

 The **process_incoming_request** method should return an object with a property **content** containing a valid Rocket.Chat message or an object with a property **error** that will be returned as the response of the request in JSON format and status code **400**.

-You can use the **console** to log and view the logs from Administration -> View Logs.
+To help debug your script, you can use the **console** methods to log information.
+More information about console can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).
+To view the logs go to Administration -> View Logs.

 ```javascript
 /* exported Script */